akash-akya/unzip/README.md

 ## Overview

-Unzip tries to solve problem of accessing files from a zip which stored in a remote storage medium (Aws S3, SFTP server etc).
-It separates storage medium from zip implementation.
-Unzip can stream zip contents from any storage which implements `Unzip.FileAccess` protocol.
-You can selectively stream files from zip without reading complete zip, because of this we can saves bandwidth and time when you only need few files from a large zip.
-For example, if a zip file contains 100 files and we only want one specific file then Unzip read only that file.
+Unzip tries to solve problem of unzipping files from different types of storage (Aws S3, SFTP server, in-memory etc).
+It separates type of storage from zip implementation.
+Unzip can stream zip contents from any type of storage which implements `Unzip.FileAccess` protocol.
+You can selectively stream files from zip without reading the complete zip.
+This saves bandwidth and decompression time if you only need few files from the zip.
+For example, if a zip file contains 100 files and we only want one file then `Unzip` access only that particular file

 ## Installation